Cantera/cantera-website/pages/compiling/configure-build-dev.rst

    .. class:: lead

-      These directions are for the current release of Cantera, version 2.4.
-For the development version, see `these instructions <configure-build-dev.html>`_.
+      These directions are for the development version of Cantera.
+For the current release, see `these instructions <configure-build.html>`_.

-.. _sec-determine-config:
+.. _sec-determine-config-dev:

 Determine configuration options
 ===============================

-* Run ``scons help`` to see a list of all of the configuration options for Cantera, or see all of the options on the :ref:`Configuration Options <scons-config>` page.
+* Run ``scons help`` to see a list of all of the configuration options for Cantera, or see all of the options on the :ref:`Configuration Options <scons-config-dev>` page.

 * Configuration options are specified as additional arguments to the ``scons`` command, e.g.: